Transformations of High-Level Synthesis Codes for High-Performance Computing: Memory Access Transformations

 \section{Memory Access Transformations}

 When an HLS design has been pipelined, scheduled, and unrolled as desired, the memory access pattern has been established.
-In the following, we describe transformations optimize the efficiency of off-chip memory accesses in the HLS code.
-For memory bound codes, this is crucial for performance after the design has been pipelined.
+In the following, we describe transformations that optimize the efficiency of off-chip memory accesses in the HLS code.
+For memory bound codes in particular, this is critical for performance after the design has been pipelined.